Fluoride glass: Synthesis and processing

 The first step in fluoride glass synthesis is batch preparation.
-The most important criteria of this step are the purity requirements which are specific for cation is desired.
+The most important criteria of this step are the purity requirements which are specific for the cation that is desired.
 In general, many different diamagnetic cations can be tolerated so the things that should be monitored are the optically absorbent impurities and anionic impurities, such as nitrates, carbonates, and sulfates.
-One major impurity that should be avoided is water.
-The anionic impurities and water can cause anionic oxygen to arise in the final product.
+One major impurity that should be avoided is water, as the anionic impurities and water can cause anionic oxygen to arise in the final product.
 To avoid this, each individual material should be dehydrated or heated to prevent water contamination during synthesis.

 After mixing the initial materials, the batch is heated to its melting temperature within a crucible.
 This raw glass often has high devitrified areas when the glass is dried in the crucible.
 This is tuned through the fining process that heats the melt above the liquidus temperature.
 As the heat increases, the viscosity decreases and the melt becomes homogenized without stirring and defects are removed.

 The result is a homogeneous, clear glass after cooling.
 There are many methods for cooling but the classical method involved cooling to just above the liquidus temperature and then melting into a cast and quench.
 When using a mold, there may be non-uniform cooling depending on the mold shape and weight.
 This casting method is fast, flexible, and can create many different shapes and sizes.
 However, it is limited because it exposes the glass to atmospheric contamination.
 There may be micro-crystalline phases still present in the glass at the top of the mold due to condensates.
 Additionally, bubbles may not reach the surface because the glass is frozen in the mold.
 Another method of cooling is through the mold-crucible method where the sample is cooled inside the crucible it was melted in.
 This means there is no exposure to the atmosphere or outside contamination, but the resulting glass is limited to the shape of the crucible.
 The last method of cooling is rapid quenching and is reserved for less stable glasses.